-Student wellness, including good nutrition and physical activity, shall be promoted in the District's educational program, school-based activities, and meal programs.
+Student wellness, including good nutrition and physical activity, shall be promoted in the District's educational program, school activities, and meal programs.
 This policy shall be interpreted consistently with Section 204 of the Child Nutrition and WIC Reauthorization Act of 2004 and the Healthy Hunger-Free Kids Act of 2010 (HHFKA).

-The Superintendent will ensure:

-- 1. Each school building complies with this policy; - 2.
-The policy is available to the community on an annual basis through copies of or online access to the Board Policy Manual; and - 3.
-The community is informed about the progress of this policy's implementation.
+The Superintendent or designee will ensure each school building complies with this policy, the policy is available to the community on an annual basis, and that the community is informed about the progress of this policy's implementation.